 Tell the person your own feelings using “I statements” to reveal your feelings.

-Tell the person what you would like to see happen.
+Tell the person what you are wondering about.

 Specify what you will or will not do.
 Only set ultimatums if you can, and will, stick to them.